Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 Note that cache miss can happen either because of the read and write operation.
 When it already has a valid block, but the cache access returns miss, it means that the block exists but not writable.
-In that case, it first set the selected block as non-readable because the data should not be read until the write miss is resolved through the XBar.
+In that case, it first set the selected block as non-readable (line 339) because the data should not be read until the write miss is resolved through the XBar.
 To handle the write miss request, it invokes allocateMissBuffer function.

-### allocateMissBuffer: allocate MSHR entry for the miss event
+### allocateMissBuffer: allocate MSHR entry for the write miss event
 ```cpp
 1164     MSHR *allocateMissBuffer(PacketPtr pkt, Tick time, bool sched_send = true)
 1165     {